 Unlike other pathogens, the dangers from legionella do not centre on accidentally ingesting it.
 Legionella is a waterborne bacterium that is dangerous when inhaled into the lungs via tiny water droplets.
 Invulnerable people, can then cause Legionnaires’ disease, a potentially fatal type of pneumonia.

-Restaurant owners and managers have a duty of care to both their staff and their customers, and they are required by law to take preventative measures to minimise the risks from legionella.
+Shaker style kitchen owners and managers have a duty of care to both their staff and their customers, and they are required by law to take preventative measures to minimise the risks from legionella.

 How Legionella Thrives